23 Expert Tips for Traveling to Bhutan from Nepal: Visa Application, Flight Ticket, Tour Arrangement, and More

 Budgeting your travel expenses is a little more flexible when traveling in Nepal than in Bhutan.
 In Bhutan, your budget is fixed at either 250 dollars or 200 dollars per person per night.
 This covers all of your expenses as an all-inclusive destination.

-In Nepal, you can hunt around for cheaper places to stay, find less costly food options, and even travel by public bus, which means you can manage your own spending and budget sensibly.
+In Nepal, you can hunt around for cheaper places to stay, find less costly food options, and even travel by public bus, which means you can manage your own spending and budget sensibly in Nepal.

 20. Bhutanese Ngultrum (Bhutan Currency) can only be exchanged within Bhutan